salvatorecampagna/CarND/term3/project1_path_planning/README.md

 ## Background

 In this project a **Path Planning Module** is used for the purpose of navigating around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
 The car receives localization and sensor fusion data together with a sparse map list of waypoints around the highway.
 The car tries to go as close as possible to the 50 MPH speed limit, passing slower traffic when possible.
 The car avoids hitting other cars and stays inside of the marked road lanes at all times, unless going from one lane to another.
 The car is able to make one complete loop around the highway.
-The car does not experience total acceleration over 10 m/s^2 and jerk that is greater than 50 m/s^3.
+The car does not experience total acceleration over 10 m/s^2 and jerk is never greater than 50 m/s^3.

 ## Model

 The Path Planning Module uses the following classes to accomplish the task of safely driving on the highway:
 * Lane (lane.h): this simple class provides a way to distinguish the three different lanes on the highway.
-There are three lanes, left, center and right starting from the middle of the road.
+There are three lanes, `left`, `center` and `right` starting from the middle of the road.
 * State (state.h): this simple class represents the states of the Finite State Machine of the path planning module.
 The path planner uses a Finite State Machine with four states: `start`, `keep lane`, `change lane left` and `change lane right`.
 * Map (map.h and map.cpp): the map is used to load the waypoints on the highway and get the XY coordinates for the estimated trajectories expressed as Frenet coordinates.
 The resulting XY coordinates are then sent to the motion control module in charge of executing the meneuver.
 Splines are used to interpolate the trajectory points and make trajectories smoother.